What Is the Salary Difference Between a DNP and Ph.D. in Nursing?

 RELATED: DNP vs PhD in Nursing

-A DNP operates at the highest level of clinical practice, and the salary average for a nurse with this degree lands at approximately $100,000 per year, according to Payscale.
+A DNP operates at the highest level of clinical practice, and the salary average for a nurse with this degree lands at approximately $100,000 per year.
 This is variable amongst jobs, as a clinician salary is higher than an educator salary.
 In other words, individuals who work at universities teaching nursing students average less income than those practicing with patients.
 For example, a DNP practicing as an Advanced Psychiatric Nurse Practitioner averages closer to $110,000 per year.
 Most DNP-prepared RNs tend to opt for clinical practice careers.
 Some job titles a DNP may search for include: Advanced Practitioner, Quality Improvement Manager, Healthcare Informaticist, Clinical Educator, Policy Maker, and more.

 A Ph.D. prepared nurse spends time researching, conducting analysis and performing scientific studies.
 They also commonly enter academia as professors and educators.
 According to Payscale, a Ph.D. educated nurse's average salary is $96,000 per year.
 This makes the salary very competitive in comparison to that of a DNP.
 Similar to a DNP-prepared nurse, there is variability in salary depending on setting and institution.
 A nurse researcher can expect to earn a yearly salary of approximately $95,000 per year.
 Some job titles a Ph.D. may search for include: Nurse Researcher, Nurse Scientist, Policy Maker, Academic Professor, Author.